Unlock your data science potential and transform your career.

 Read more about social media algorithms in this blog

-Before diving deep into the technical detail, let’s first discuss common types of recommendation systems.
+Before diving deep into the technical details, let’s first discuss common types of recommendation systems.

 Recommendation system